Lazy Luddite Log

 Planet Hulk: Here I imagine the more Hulk-centric aspects of Ragnarok as a stand-alone Hulk sequel.
 Such a story could start in a scene of urban destruction on Earth caused by a berserk Hulk who later repents as Bruce Banner and exiles himself from Earth.
 In coming to Sakaar he must defend himself in Hulk form but then find himself suited to the life of a gladiator.
 Fun could ensue in Guardians fashion and the character who finds and fights Hulk could be the travelling Captain Marvel.

 The Wasp: Both Scott Lang and Hope van Dyne are the central characters of two movies to date.
 One is barely more important than the other.
 So if Ant-Man can be the focus of one movie then the Wasp can be the focus of the other.
 This would involve only small changes in emphasis.
 However the Wasp could end the movie as the one trapped in the Quantum Realm.
-The scene of others ceasing to exist takes me to a small peeve of mine - 'the snap' special effect of turning to dust seems tacky to me.
+The scene of others ceasing to exist takes me to a small peeve of mine - The Snap special effect of turning to dust seems tacky to me.
 I would prefer the older yet subtler visual of simply fading.
 I feel this better conveys a sense of getting edited from reality rather than just destroyed.
 It could also easily be confused by viewers as something akin to the phasing problem also seen in this movie and thus accentuate speculation.

 A Thor Sequel: A long fantasy movie that combines the best aspects of both Thor sequels is what I propose here.
-It would be more grounded in a Norse vibe but fit the Nine Realms more fully into a cosmic framework.
+It would be more grounded in a Norse vibe yet fit the Nine Realms more fully into a cosmic framework.
 The Dark Elves could just be a minor challenge overcome only to then face the greater danger of Hela (my other contender for favourite MCU villain).
 More time could be focused on Heimdall as a resistance leader and a still-extant Lady Sif could become protector of Asgardian refugees.
 Connection to the wider MCU could still be provided by scenes involving Dr Strange and others.

 * * * * *

 I only ever imagine changes to things I value and that is very much so here.
-My wishful thinking is far easier to do than the epic task undertaken by thousands of workers who have given us the amazing Infinity Saga.
+Wishful thinking is far easier to do than the epic task undertaken by thousands of workers who have given us the amazing Infinity Saga.
 What I found interesting with this exercise was to notice how changes at the start of a story necessitate many more changes later on.
 That is why my descriptions of change are explicit in Phase 1 but then vague in Phases 2 and 3.
 There are simply too many things I would have to reference in order to justify my reconstituted story.
-And to be honest I am happy just to re-watch the Infinity Saga movies as they exist in this reality.
+And to be honest I'm happy just to re-watch the Infinity Saga movies as they exist in this reality.

 Labels: